Director

 VUMC Department of Urology Faculty Page

 Dr. Barocas is an Associate Professor and Vice Chair of Urology at the Vanderbilt University Medical Center, and the Vanderbilt Ingraham Cancer Center.
 He has clinical and research interests in urologic cancers, and the measurement of patient outcomes and quality of care.
 His work has focused on patient satisfaction, patient outcomes, and developing risk prediction measures to assist in counseling patients.
-Dr. Barocas is currently PI of the CEASAR study (Comparative Effectiveness Assessment of Surgery And Radiation), funded by NCI to study oncologic and patient-reported outcomes in a large prospective, population-based cohort study.
+Dr. Barocas is currently PI of the CEASAR study (Comparative Effectiveness Assessment of Surgery and Radiation), funded by NCI to study oncologic and patient-reported outcomes in a large prospective, population-based cohort study.
 He is also involved with national organizations, including the American Urological Association and Commission on Cancer, and in development of quality measures for urologic cancer care.

-Lindsay Mayberry, MS, PhD
+Lindsay Mayberry, PhD

 Associate Professor of Medicine